 The Mumbai outpost of Green Gold Animation’s empire is located in a glass-fronted office complex in suburban Andheri.
-The no-frills rectangular box is shared equally by humans and merchandise inspired by the firm's best-known creation, the cartoon character Chotta Bheem.
-A junior Salman Khan whose brawn, bravery and problem-solving skills have made him the darling of children across the country since he first appeared on Pogo TV in 2008, Chotta Bheem is planning his third assault on the cinemas this week.
+The no-frills rectangular box is shared equally by humans and merchandise inspired by the firm’s best-known creation, the cartoon character Chhota Bheem.
+A junior Salman Khan whose brawn, bravery and problem-solving skills have made him the darling of children across the country since he first appeared on Pogo TV in 2008, Chhota Bheem is planning his third assault on the cinemas this week.
 A new movie featuring the adventures of Bheem and his buddies, called Himalayan Adventure, opens on January 8.

-Previous movie spinoffs have not replicated the television show’s humungous popularity, but Green Gold Animation’s founder and head, Rajiv Chilaka, is confident this time round.
+Previous movie spinoffs have not replicated the television show’s humongous popularity, but Green Gold Animation’s founder and head, Rajiv Chilaka, is confident this time round.
 “This one is by far the best, though, of course, people can have their own opinions once they watch it,” Chilaka said during a recent visit to Mumbai from Hyderabad, where Green Gold is headquartered.
 “It has a better script and a lot more for children.”

 Chhota Bheem Himalayan Adventure features the Bheem’s friends, which include Raju, the bald one with the gap between his front teeth, Chutki, the doll-like girl with the red splotches on her cheeks, and the identical twins Dholu and Bholu.
 The perennially resourceful Bheem has had something of a sartorial makeover.
 He is fully clad rather than walking around bare-chested, which is appropriate given the Himalayan setting for the plot, in which Bheem and company take on the evil dacoit Hidimbak.